chadblack/2022ELA/calendar.md

 ## Week Seven: Take Home Exam Due (Oct 4) and Fall Break (Oct 6)

-Your take home exam is due by the end of day on Tuesday, September 28th, uploaded to Canvas.
+Your take home exam is due by the end of day on Tuesday, October 4th, uploaded to Canvas.

 ## Week Eight: The Order of Things (Oct 11-13)